kratel/nyu_appsec_a2/README.md

 ### Testing

 This project uses [tox](https://tox.readthedocs.io/en/latest/), [Beutiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), and [unittest](https://docs.python.org/3.7/library/unittest.html) for integration tests.

+Each test class defines its own test config, you may modify these ([auth test](test/test_auth.py#L17-L27), [spellcheck test](test/test_spellcheck.py#L22-L29)) to mimic your config more closely but defaults should work in most environments.

 To run tests you can simply call `tox` or `make test`.

 ### Code Coverage